The History of the Belle Tout Lighthouse

 In 1828 as a continuing result of many shipwrecks, a wooden lighthouse was built on the top of the cliffs at Beachy Head.
 So successful was this that the decision was made to build a permanent lighthouse.

-In 1903 it was sold by Trinity House and changed hands a number of times.
+In 1903 it was sold by Trinity House, was bought by the Davis-Gilbert family and opened as a team room.

 In 1923 it was bought by a surgeon, Sir James Purves-Stewart.